Suryesh/Subenum/README.md

 **python subenum.py -u example.com**
 - This command will save output automatically in Output directory

-**we can use this tool in windows as wwll as in all LInux distribution**
+**we can use this tool in windows as well as in all LInux distribution**

 ## Example Output
  - subdomain1.example.com